dask/dask-blog/_posts/2020-08-21-running-tutorials.md

 The main decision you will have to make is around whether you want to restrict numbers or not.
 The more interactivity you want to have in the tutorial the more you will need a handle on numbers.
 For our initial tutorials we wanted to enable participants to ask questions at any time and get a quick response, so we opted to use Zoom and limit our numbers to allow us to not get overwhelmed with questions.
 However if you want to present to as many people as possible and accept that you may not be able to address them all individually you may want to use a streaming platform instead.

+It is also possible to do both at the same time.
+Zoom can stream directly to YouTube for example.
+This can be useful if you want to open things to as many folks as possible, but also limit the interactivity to a select group (probably on a first-come-first-served basis).
+For the Dask tutorials we decided to not livestream and instead run multiple tutorials so that everyone gets an interactive experience, but we are fortunate to have the resources to do that.

 ### Registering attendees

 There are a couple of reasons why you may wish to register attendees ahead of time.